totaldebug/atomic-calendar-revive/docs/configuration/event.rst

- showHiddenText          boolean    v3.3.0   ``true`` Show x hidden events when limited number of events selected hiddenEventText         string     v3.3.0   ``localize('common.hiddenEventText')`` allows a user to change the text displayed for hidden events showCalendarName        boolean    v7.0.0   ``false`` Show the calendar name in Event Mode
+ showHiddenText          boolean    v3.3.0   ``true`` Show x hidden events when limited number of events selected hiddenEventText         string     v3.3.0   ``localize('common.hiddenEventText')`` allows a user to change the text displayed for hidden events showCalendarName        boolean    v7.0.0   ``false`` Show the calendar name in Event Mode showWeekNumber          boolean    v7.0.0   ``false`` Show the year week number at the beginning of each week
 ======================= ========== ======== ===========================================================================================================